danitrave/CapitalCitiesGame/docs/source/naiveListsBuilder.rst

 The tool returns two output:

-1. a directory called **custom** containing the final lists of genes;
+1. a directory called **naive** containing the final lists of genes;
-2. a directory named **AnnolistsBuilder_results** hosting a collection of metadata.
+2. a directory named **naiveLists_generation** hosting a collection of metadata.

 The metadata consists in a series of files and directories which are produced automatically during the process and were utilized for the generation of the final lists:

 1. **originalTables_zipped.zip** is a zipped repository containing the original input data;
+2. **FDR_table.tsv** that is the tabular file containing the **False Discovery Rate** of each hypergeometric done;
+3. **naive_annotation.tsv** is the table reporting the naive annotation file required for the subsequent steps;
-2. **groupped_cell_types** is the directory that containg the counts matrix split per cell type.
+4. **groupped_cell_types** is the directory that containg the counts matrix split per cell type.
 Each tsv file groups the cells annotated with same cell type;
-3. **boostraps_samples** is the folder in which all the boostrap samples are saved;
+5. **boostraps_samples** is the folder in which all the boostrap samples are saved;
-4. **genesGeneral_probabilities.tsv** is a tabular file that reports the probability of each gene to be expressed in a generical cell estimated from the boostrap samples;
+6. **genesGeneral_probabilities.tsv** is a tabular file that reports the probability of each gene to be expressed in a generical cell estimated from the boostrap samples;
-5. **genesCellTypes_probabilities.tsv** is a table that provides the the probability of each gene to be expressed in any cell type from the annotation.
+7. **genesCellTypes_probabilities.tsv** is a table that provides the the probability of each gene to be expressed in any cell type from the annotation.
 As already mentioned, the probability is estimated from the boostrap samples;
-6. **genesProbabilities_ratios.tsv** is a tab separated file reporting the ratios between the two previously mentioned probabilities;
+8. **genesProbabilities_ratios.tsv** is a tab separated file reporting the ratios between the two previously mentioned probabilities;
-7. **genesRanking.tsv** show the ranking of the genes on the basis of the ratios reported in the genesProbabilities_ratios.tsv file;
+9. **genesRanking.tsv** show the ranking of the genes on the basis of the ratios reported in the genesProbabilities_ratios.tsv file;
-8. **genes_entropy.tsv** given the entropy of each gene calculated over the probabilites of a gene to be expressed in any cell type;
+10. **genes_entropy.tsv** given the entropy of each gene calculated over the probabilites of a gene to be expressed in any cell type;
+11. **genes2remove.tsv** lists the genes to remove from the final lists;
+12. **newCellTypes_fromNaiveHeatmap.png** is an heatmap showing the percentage of overlap among each couple of final cell type specific list of genes;
+13. **TABLE_OF_GENES.tsv** is a simple tabular file reporting the genes from the counts in the proper order.